kanaria69/Mainecoco/README.md

-## When do doctors get angry?
-When they run out of patients.
+## Why did the worker get fired from the orange juice factory?
+Lack of concentration.